 Factors that Affect Trends.
-The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the five-year period ended June 30, 2020.
+The actuarial assumptions used in the June 30, 2021, valuation were based on the results of an actuarial experience study for the five-year period ended June 30, 2020.
 The purpose of the experience study was to review actual experience in relation to the actuarial assumptions in effect.
 The ASRS Board adopted the experience study recommended changes which were applied to the June 30, 2020, actuarial valuation.
-The total liabilities as of June 30, 2021, reflect changes in actuarial assumptions based on the results of an actuarial experience, including decreasing the discount rate from 7.5 percent to 7.0 percent and changing the projected salary increases from 2.7-7.2 percent to 2.9-8.4 percent.